Medical devices MDR regulatory specialist

 I hear you.

-I’ve worked for medical device manufacturers and as an independent expert for a total of eight years.
+I’ve worked for medical device manufacturers and as an independent expert a total of 10 years.

 I know the expectations and challenges of the environment where professionals like you and your team work hard every day.